U.S. Racial Groups: General & Specific Terms

 |* The term "African Americans" is used

-multiculturists, while the term "black Americans" is used by
+multiculturists and academics, while the term "Black Americans or Blacks" is used by

 |Note: The Nixon (Republican) administration invented these "racial" categories for affirmative action purposes, not Democratic Presidents John F. Kennedy and Lyndon B. Johnson as many scholars and journalists have reported.|